HM Care Clinic

 For patients in the Hudson Valley region living with ongoing health conditions, preventive care and chronic disease management are deeply connected.
 An unmanaged respiratory infection can destabilize blood sugar in a diabetic patient, worsen heart failure, or trigger an asthma flare-up.
 Staying current on vaccines is not a separate box to check — it is an integrated part of a well-rounded care plan.

 Dr. Khankhel and the HM Care Clinic team take a whole-person approach to care.
-That means your vaccine review does not happen in isolation; it happens as part of understanding your full health picture.
+That means a vaccine review does not happen in isolation; it happens as part of understanding a patient's full health picture.

-Ready to Review Your Vaccine Status?
+Ready to Review Vaccine Status?
 Book an Appointment Today

-If you cannot remember the last time you had a vaccine conversation with your doctor — or if you have never had one — now is the time to change that.
-Whether you are due for an annual physical, need help coordinating your chronic disease management, or simply want to make sure your immunizations are up to date, the HM Care Clinic team is here for patients throughout New Windsor, NY and the greater Orange County area.
+Patients who cannot recall their last vaccine conversation with a doctor — or who have never had one — may want to schedule time to discuss it.
+Whether the visit is for an annual physical, help coordinating chronic disease management, or simply a review of immunization records, the HM Care Clinic team is here for patients throughout New Windsor, NY and the greater Orange County area.

-Schedule your appointment today at HM Care Clinic and let our board-certified physician build a preventive care plan that works for your life, your age, and your health goals.
-You can also explore our full range of family care services to learn how we support your health every step of the way.
+Schedule your appointment today at HM Care Clinic and our board-certified physician will discuss a preventive care plan appropriate for your age, health history, and goals.
+Individual recommendations and outcomes vary.
+You can also explore our full range of family care services to learn how we support patients at every stage of care.

 This blog post is intended for general informational purposes only and does not constitute medical advice.
 Please consult with a qualified healthcare provider before making any decisions about your health or immunization schedule.